 Coordination with key agencies, organizations, and advisory groups throughout the planning process allowed the HMPC to review common problems, development policies, and mitigation strategies as well as identifying any conflicts or inconsistencies with regional mitigation policies, plans, programs and regulations.
 Coordination involved contacting these agencies and informing them on how to participate in the LHMP Update process and if they had any expertise or assistance they could lend to the planning process or specific mitigation strategies.
-Coordination with these groups includedsending outreach letters or emails, some with follow up phone calls; and making phone calls alone to area agencies.
-These groups and agencies were solicited asking for their assistance and input, telling them how to become involved in the

-Plan Update process, and inviting them to HMPC meetings.
-This coordination with other agencies is documented in Appendix A.
+These groups and agencies were solicited asking for their assistance and input, telling them how to become involved in the Plan Update process, and inviting them to HMPC meetings.